-Plants flower in mid-April to June and are hardy in Zones 5-8.
+Plants flower in mid-April to June and are hardy in Zones 5 to 8.

 The Mollis series began in Belgium and these are derived mainly from crossing R. molle and R. japonicum with American species such as R. viscosum.

 They produce large clusters of flowers in striking variations of orange, pink, red, white, and yellow in late May and June.
-Hardy in Zones 5-8.
+Hardy in Zones 5 to 8.

 ‘Anthony Koster,’ ‘Arneson Gem,’ and ‘Christopher Wren’ are all Mollis cultivars.